Section 811: Supportive Housing for Persons with Disabilities

 Procurement Agency

 Very low-income adults with disabilities.
-This includes persons with physical disabilities, developmental disabilities, chronic mental illness or any combination of the three.
+This includes persons with physical disabilities, developmental disabilities, chronic mental illness, or any combination of the three.
+Section 811 is designed to create permanent, affordable housing opportunities for people with disabilities who are in institutional or group home settings, or homeless.

 Network Notes